pytroll/trollmoves/README.md

 another keeping the same filename).

-If the destination prefix does not have a trailing slash the operation will be analougus to moving a file from one directory to a new destination changing the filename.
+If the destination prefix does not have a trailing slash the operation will be analogous to moving a file from one directory to a new destination changing the filename.
 The new destination filename will be the last part of the provided destination following the last slash ('/').